UPDATE - ECOCYCLES - New Scientometric Data

 Policy for Handling Complaints

-If ECOCYCLES receives a complaint that any contribution to the Journal infringes intellectual property rights or contains material inaccuracies or otherwise unlawful materials, the Journal will investigate the complaint in good faith whether to remove the allegedly wrongful material.
+If ECOCYCLES receives a complaint that any contribution to the Journal infringes intellectual property rights or contains material inaccuracies or otherwise unlawful materials, the Journal will investigate the complaint in good faith to determine whether to remove the allegedly wrongful material.
 ECOCYCLES will document its investigation and decision.
 The Editor in Chief will make every endeavor to put matters right as soon as possible in the most appropriate way, offering the right of reply where necessary.
-We welcome your complaint as it will provide an opportunity and a spur for improvement, and we aim to respond to your complaint quickly, courteously, and constructively.
-We will address it by following the best practice in the ethics of scholarly publishing.
+We welcome your complaint, as it will provide an opportunity and a spur to improvement, and we aim to respond promptly, courteously, and constructively.
+We will address it by following best practices in scholarly publishing ethics.

 Errata, Retractions, Expressions of Concern